YuchengWWang/Notes-SPOC/README.md

-Scripts with detailed comments for the methodology of SPOC
+Notes and scripts with detailed comments for the dataset and methodology of SPOC